Patriotic Decor Ideas for an Outdoor 4th of July Party

 Bunting, Banners, and Paper Fans

 Hang red, white, and blue bunting across railings or fences.
-Paper fans and string pennants add a fun party vibe.
+Paper fans and string pennants add a fun party feel.
+If you’re a DIYer, make your own banners.
+If not, stars-and-stripes string pennant banners are easy to find.

-Vintage mason jars are so versatile and can be used as candle holders, vases, or drinking glasses.
-Fill glass jars with patterned patriotic straws or small American flags.
+Use vintage Mason jars as candle holders, vases, or drinking glasses, or fill them with patriotic straws and small flags.

-Vintage outdoor furniture can set the scene for a nostalgic celebration.
+Vintage outdoor furniture sets the scene for a nostalgic celebration:

 Custom Chalkboard Signs

-If you’re looking for “outside the box” 4th of July party decor, why not add a chalkboard to your porch with a welcoming message to your guests?
-This is one of my favorite patriotic outdoor decorating ideas for the Fourth of July.
+Looking for something outside the box?
+Add a chalkboard to your porch with a welcoming message for your guests.
+This is one of my favorite patriotic touches every single year.

 Vintage Tin Cans

-Use vintage tin cans to hold a group of mini flags or a red, white, and blue flower arrangement.
+Use vintage tin cans to hold a cluster of mini flags or a red, white, and blue flower arrangement.

 Patriotic Wreaths

-Maybe you’re more of the hanging basket type.
-For patriotic holidays, add some greenery, flowers, and small American flags to your basket and hang it on the door.
+More of a hanging basket type?
+Add greenery, flowers, and small American flags to a basket and hang it on the door.

 Flag Wraps for Trees